 All power supplies are to be hard cabled to their AC power source, via conduit.

-All power supplies cabinets shall be connected to emergency power circuits.
+All power supply cabinets shall be connected to emergency power circuits.

 All power supply cabinets must be equipped with key lock and cabinet tamper switches.